Pankaj Jha

-Pankaj Jha (born 02 February 1970) is an Indian actor, painter, writer and director.
-His filmography includes Black Friday,23rd March 1931: Shaheed, Gulaal, Chameli, Anwar and Matrubhoomi.
+Pankaj Jha (born 2 February 1970) is an Indian actor, painter, writer and director.
+His filmography includes Black Friday, 23rd March 1931: Shaheed, Gulaal, Chameli, Anwar and Matrubhoomi.
 He is known for his role as Vidhayak ji in Panchayat.

-Career
+Background

 Jha studied acting at the National School of Drama (N.S.D) in Delhi.
 Upon finishing his training, he relocated to Mumbai to work in the film and television industry.

 Other work

 Jha has held six solo painting exhibitions.
 He owns an art studio in Pune, Maharashtra.